MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/ESRT-pct-machines-blocked-bitlocker.md

 ## Description

-Percent of machines that installed a firmware and was blocked by bitlocker
+Percent of machines with pending firmware updates due to the risk of entering bitlocker recovery post install.
+This is due to customers running versions less than Windows 10 w/ June 2018 cumulative updates.

 ## Measure attributes